LowTechCoder/rpi4-retroarch-guide/README.md

 After adding all your games, press the back button on your controller many times to get back to the top level of the Retroarch menu.

-You're getting ready to play some games.
-Just in case something goes wrong or crashes, lets make sure all of the settings we just applied got saved.

-> Main Menu > Configuration File > Save Current Configuration

 This next step is nice, but optional.
 When you choose a game to play it will ask you which core you want to use.
 That gets old fast, so lets set up the default core for every console.

 > Settings > Playlists > Manage Playlists > Default Core > [select a core]